Unfortunately, guppies that keep dying are a common issue these days.

-Guppies extract oxygen from the water to survive.
-They breathe just like humans.
-However, they don’t breathe open air.
+Like most fish, guppies extract oxygen from the water to survive.
 One common sign of impending death in fish is labored breathing.

 If the guppy is still alive, you can use the following steps to keep the creature from dying: